 The verification shall ensure that costs declared by the Lead beneficiary and beneficiaries are real, exact, accurate and eligible in accordance with the Grant Contract.
-100 % of the expenditure of the project must be examined.
-The verification procedure is done in the eMS environment, there the financial documents of the respective beneficiary shall be uploaded.
+Costs of the project must be examined based on the sample-check methodology introduced by the Programme.
+The verification procedure is done in the eMS environment, where the financial documents of the respective beneficiary shall be uploaded.